Chapter 6:

 "It's just… simple gardening, right?
 Grab.
 Pull.
 Repeat.
 I can't mess that up."

 I didn't bother paying any attention to the statue I'd unveiled from the collective of vines at the center.
 I attacked the rest like a puzzle.
-The outside edges first, and moving inward to expose a recessed alcove in the wall.
-Bit by bit, more plants came down to reveal the stone behind it, discarded in the enclosed section of the bench.
-Some sections of wall were dry, while others had carved grooves redirecting the water elsewhere.
-The water’s flow remained an unimpressive trickle, hugging the wall, until a large collection of roots above me finally let go and crashed down.
+The outside edges came down first, and I moved inward to expose a recessed alcove in the wall.
+Bit by bit, more plants came down to reveal the stones behind it.
+I discarded them in the enclosed section of the bench.
+Some sections of the wall were dry, while others had carved grooves redirecting the water elsewhere.
+The flowing water remained an unimpressive trickle, hugging the wall, until a large collection of roots above me finally let go and crashed down.

 "Perfect.
 Of course, I screwed it up.
 Dammit, Skyler…"

-The wall I was pruning back was actually a fountain carved into the stone wall behind it, and I'd been standing in the basin, filling it with the same debris I removed.
-The water, now deep enough to cover my toes, had nowhere to drain thanks to how I inadvertently piled everything up to clog the drains.
+The wall I was pruning back was actually a fountain carved into the stone behind the plants, and I'd been standing in the basin, filling it with the same debris I removed.
+The water, now deep enough to cover my toes, had nowhere to drain thanks to how I inadvertently piled everything up to clog the raised drains.
 Eventually, it would spill over the bench.

 I forced myself to clean out the slimy, soggy, and increasingly disgusting mess before it turned into a swampy muck.
 The nests in my now useless rain catchers were nothing compared to the filth I waded in.
 Something had burrowed into the overgrowth of the basin at some point.

 "And Jess calls me dis—?"
 A sour taste filled my mouth, burning the back of my throat.
-I spat outside the basin. "…d-disgusting?"
+I leaned over the edge and spat outside the basin. "…D-disgusting?"

-The smells were so horrid I didn't want to imagine what they were.
+The smells were so horrid I didn't want to imagine what they belonged to.
 I gagged and dry heaved uncontrollably.
-Not finding any food yet had been a blessing.
+Not finding any food yet had been a blessing in disguise.
+I’d never finish the task otherwise.

-My focus returned to the wall after the basin was clear.
+My focus returned to the wall fountain after the basin was clear.
 No matter how much progress I made, the water remained a meager dribble.
 Another joke on me, a real riot.
 The sun kissed the top of the mountains when I finally understood why.
-Several openings near the top, spouts to feed the carved grooves and canals, had roots snaking their way inside to block them.
-They diverted most of the water along the vines themselves, dripping across the wall and finally out of the fountain until I came along.
+Several openings near the top, spouts designed to feed the carved grooves and canals, had roots snaking their way inside to block them.
+They diverted most of the water along the vines themselves, dripping and trickling across the hidden wall until I came along.

 My silent observer, the patronizing statue, stood on a raised platform in the basin.
-Presumably, it would keep the figure above the waterline.
+Presumably, it kept the figure above the waterline.
 I used it as a step to reach higher.
-It wasn't enough, so I perched my toes in a carved canal for the water as a foothold.
+It wasn't enough, so I perched my toes in a carved canal used by the water as a foothold.
 Each stretch up, I got closer to grabbing the big roots.
-I missed it.
-I almost had it the next time.
+I missed them, just out of reach.
+I almost had it the next time I reached.
 Then, with a final push upward and off the statue's base, I grabbed it.

 "Ha!
 Got it!"